Do’s and Don’ts of Getting a COVID-19 Vaccine

 Do's of Getting Your COVID-19 Vaccine

-Do get your COVID-19 vaccine when it's your turn.
+Do get your COVID-19 vaccine and boosters.

 Do contact your physician if you have adverse side effects from the vaccine that last more than 72 hours.

 Some mild side effects that you may experience from COVID-19 vaccination include:

 - Achiness and general joint pain